Fred Guttenberg, Father Of Parkland Shooting Victim, Escorted Out Of State Of The Union Address

 His statement came after President Trump made a statement regarding his plan to defend the Second Amendment so long as he is president.
 Only half the room stood and applauded after.

-The tensions in the room were extremely high last night, beginning on a rough note after President Trump was accused of trying to avoid shaking Nancy Pelosi’s hand after handing she and Vice President Mike Pence a copy of his speech, as The Inquisitr previously reported.
-It was clearly a divided room, some Democrats shaking their head in frustration as the night continued.
-Meanwhile, Republicans appeared energetic and excited, at one point even shouting out “Four More Years.”
+The tensions in the room were extremely high last night, beginning on a rough note when President Trump allegedly avoided shaking Nancy Pelosi’s hand after giving a copy of his speech to her and Vice President Mike Pence, as The Inquisitr previously reported.
+It was clearly a divided room, with some Democrats shaking their heads in frustration as the night continued.
+Meanwhile, Republicans appeared energetic and excited, at one point even shouting “four more years.”

 — Fred Guttenberg (@fred_guttenberg) February 5, 2020

 However, the most shocking moment of the night was undoubtedly when Pelosi stood and ripped up Trump’s speech at the conclusion of the address.
 This gesture comes after House Democrats voted to impeach the president.
-It’s safe to say that Trump and Pelosi are not on good terms and have not spoken directly to one another in several months, but have been vocal about their opposition to one another on social media.
+It’s safe to say that Trump and Pelosi are not on good terms and have not spoken directly to one another in several months.
+Yet, they have been vocal about their opposition to one another on social media.
 President Trump has continued to call the impeachment process a witch hunt.

-When asked whether or not Pelosi ripping up the speech was a planned gesture, an inside source said it wasn’t planned but likely done in the moment out of anger.
+When asked whether Pelosi ripping up the speech was a planned gesture, an inside source said it wasn’t planned but likely done in a moment of anger.